banikaur07/INFO6350_002787873_BaniKaurBhalla/final-project/final_project_garage_sale/README.md

 # HyperGarage Sale Final Project

-A mobile application designed to facilitate selling items through garage sales.
-It's built using Flutter for cross-platform development and integrates with Firebase Firestore for real-time data management.
+A mobile application designed to sell items through garage sales using Flutter for cross-platform development and integrates with Firebase Firestore for real-time data management.

-Some features of the app:
+Features of the app:

 # - Browse Post Activity